This information explains how to shower with Hibiclens while you’re in the hospital.

-- Daily while your central venous catheter is in place.
+- Daily while your central venous catheter (CVC) is in place.

-- Before and after a surgery or procedure.
+- Before and after your surgery or procedure.

-- If you are a patient in the ICU, have a hematological malignancy, or are getting a stem cell transplant.
+- If you’re getting a stem cell transplant.

-- If you are washing your hair, shampoo and rinse thoroughly.
+- If you’re washing your hair, shampoo, condition, and rinse thoroughly.

 - Wash your face with regular soap.

-- Do not use Hibiclens® if you are allergic to chlorhexidine.
+- Do not use Hibiclens if you’re allergic to chlorhexidine.

-- Do not use regular soap, lotion, powder, or deodorant after washing with Hibiclens®.
+- Do not use regular soap, lotion, cream, powder, or deodorant after washing with Hibiclens.